natir/variantplaner/docs/usages.md

 Parquet file produce contains many columns:

-- clinvar_id: content of vcf id column if option `-r` is not set column name is `vid`
+- clinvar_id: content of vcf id column if option `-r` is not set, column name is `vid`
 - id: variantplaner id
 - All INFO filed